Chapter 5. COM Servers

 will recall that the object map was implemented as a global C++

-object declared in the server’s .cpp
+object declared in the server’s .cpp file with macros such

-as BEGIN_OBJECT_MAP
+as BEGIN_OBJECT_MAP and END_OBJECT_MAP.
+This

-required each class to add information (namely, an OBJECT_ENTRY
+required each class to add information (namely, an OBJECT_ENTRY macro) to a separate header file not

 associated with the class, which complicates maintenance and causes